shoppertrail/shoppertrail-uat-guide/README.md

    ![Homepage – scroll down](./Homepage_2.jpg)

    - Main video loads and plays on click.
-   - All primary navigation links (Home, About, Account, etc.) are clickable and lead to the correct pages.
+   - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
+   - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.
+   - Click to show quick scanner and grant browser camera permissions.
+Ensure ShopperTrail scanner pops up.
+Hide scanner and exit.
+   - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, clicking the logo will return to the user's dashboard.
 3. **Expected:** Page renders cleanly in < 2 s, video playback starts without error, links navigate correctly.
+ShopperTrail scanner appears.
+  - *Note* ShopperTrail scanner will only scan ShopperTrail QR Codes, this is so people can't create fakes.

 ---